Skip to main content

 We also look at lobbying by big dairy brands like Arla and Müller and the role of supermarkets, especially around animal welfare and price, and how you can support local and higher-quality milk if you still consume dairy.

 With growing awareness of the impact of livestock farming on the environment and climate, we also ask if any dairy milk is sustainable.
+Plus we have reviewed doorstop delivery brand Milk & More - and you may be surprised at their score (spoiler: it's not very high).

 Our research into dairy milk recommends reducing dairy milk consumption overall, swapping in plant milks where you can, and going for the higher scoring brands in this guide if you can: these generally are organic and smaller dairies.